sairamkumarm/AnSRS/README.md

   -h, --help               Show this help message and exit.
       --update=ITEM_POOL   Optional ITEM_POOL value updated for item, choose from H M and L
+  -V, --version            Print version information and exit.

 ========================================================
 Delete Command

+Remove from WorkingSet, CompletedSet or Database
 Usage: ansrs delete [-cdhV] [--completed-all] [--hard-reset] --sure
                     [--working-all] ITEM_ID
-Remove from WorkingSet, CompletedSet and db, depending on the flags, by default it removes from WorkingSet
       ITEM_ID           Unique identifier of an item -c, --completed       Removes from items that are completed but, are yet to be commited to the database.